Detection Rules as Code

 ## How syncing works

-* If all rules pass, Scanner will create, update, or delete managed detection rules based on the current state of the YAML files in the GitHub repository.
+* If all rules pass, Scanner will create, update, or delete managed detection rules to match the current state of the YAML files in the repository.

 * If any rule fails, Scanner will not sync *any* changes (including those that passed) and will notify the user with an error.